prayeole/ai-on-eks/website/docs/guidance/benchmarking/4-test-scenarios/4-production-simulation.md

 * 8 concurrent workers

 ## Understanding the results:
-Focus exclusively on P99 and P95 latency—these percentiles represent the worst experience that 99% and 95% of users encounter, unlike averages that hide poor tail performance.
+Focus exclusively on P99 and P95 latency; these percentiles represent the worst experience that 99% and 95% of users encounter, unlike averages that hide poor tail performance.
 The wide input/output distributions create natural variability, so expect higher variance than baseline tests; this is normal and reflects production reality.
 Poisson bursts cause temporary queue buildup even at sustainable average rates, so if P99 is significantly worse than uniform-load testing suggested, you need more headroom than expected.
-Set SLAs based on these realistic percentiles, not averages—if P99 TTFT is 1200ms, don't promise sub-second latency even though mean might be 400ms.
+Set SLAs based on these realistic percentiles, not averages; if P99 TTFT is 1200ms, don't promise sub-second latency even though mean might be 400ms.

 <details>
 <summary><strong>Alternative: Raw Kubernetes YAML</strong></summary>